joakim/calendar/README.md

 This calendar does not attempt to:

-- Incorporate the unbroken chain of 7-day weeks
+- Incorporate the traditional 7-day week
-  - However, weeks may be applied just as in the Gregorian calendar, with the week days retaining their traditional names and cultural/religious significance, if so is desired
-- Incorporate the [lunar phases](https://en.wikipedia.org/wiki/Lunar_phase), [lunisolar calendars](https://en.wikipedia.org/wiki/Lunisolar_calendar) are inherently complex and irregular
+- Incorporate the [lunar phases](https://en.wikipedia.org/wiki/Lunar_phase), as [lunisolar calendars](https://en.wikipedia.org/wiki/Lunisolar_calendar) are inherently complex and irregular
-- Accurately follow the [astronomical seasons](https://en.wikipedia.org/wiki/Season#Astronomical), as the lengths of the seasons change over time
+- Accurately follow the [astronomical seasons](https://en.wikipedia.org/wiki/Season#Astronomical), as their lengths change over time
 - Align with the 12 constellations of the [zodiac](https://en.wikipedia.org/wiki/Zodiac), due to the (lunisolar) [precession of the ecliptic](https://en.wikipedia.org/wiki/Axial_precession)
-- Introduce time scales such as eras or ages, it's just a calendar
+- Introduce time scales such as eras or ages – it's just a calendar

+However, features like these may be applied just as they are applied to existing calendars.
+For example, the unbroken chain of 7-day weeks may be incorporated just as it is in the Gregorian calendar, with week days retaining their traditional names and cultural/religious significance.
+The calendar's structure should always remain the same though.

 Related calendars:
 - Isaac Asamov's [World Season Calendar](https://en.wikipedia.org/wiki/Isaac_Asimov#Calendar)